SimonCarlson/thesis/notes/logbook.md

+8/4-19:
+Mailed Joel about certificates and DTLS, apparently Contiki-NG does not yet support it.
+I wonder how it will work considering I'm working on an older fork of the OS...
+Maybe I can just extract my files since I (probably will be/) am using standalone files from Martin.
+Meeting proposed this Thursday.

+I must continue elsewhere.
+Martin has yet to contact me back about COSE.
+I can look at the callback for the image handler, it must allocate memory for and reassemble a large file.
+Statically allocating space for a file that large feels so wasteful, it could easily be more than half of the flash for a Firefly board...

+Really not sure how I am supposed to proceed.
+I don't understand the COSE code and Martin does not respond.
+DTLS won't happen until at least Thursday this week.
+Transferring a binary file won't work in Cooja as fopen() causes segfaults, and I have no hardware to run the client on with server on my computer.
+Do I try to qualitatively evaluate my architecture Tuesday and Wednesday maybe?

 5/4-19:
 Further described the manifest fomat, showed mappings of element names to integers, included (and formatted) an example manifest in JSON format.